UmmayMaimonaChaman/RxCare/README.md

 6. Create a new database called 'RxCare_pharmacy' in phpmyadmin.
 7. Now, write the SQL commands for the proper database tables given in `rxcare_pharmacy.sql`.

+"As this is an automated SQL file from phpMyAdmin, you might need to remove the commented code to ensure error-free operations.
+However, the tables and values should be created properly.
+Otherwise, it's good to go!"

 ## Launch

 1. After successfully importing, start the project by typing the following in the web browser:  *localhost/RxCare/main.php*